• Blog

 How do I choose between a Sherpa blanket and a regular comforter for winter?

-What We Carry
+What We Carry at Bedding and Comfort

-If you've landed on an electric blanket, the edx Electric Heated Blanket is the most fully specified option on the site — 10 heat levels from 86°F to 107.6°F, dual zone control on the Twin and Full sizes, a 19.4ft cord, and 200 GSM flannel and Sherpa construction that's genuinely premium on both sides.
-It starts at $49.99 for the Throw.
-If you need international voltage compatibility or a larger size, the 110–220V plush electric blanket covers US, European, UK, and Australian outlets and comes in a three-person dual zone size at $89.11.
+If you've decided on an electric blanket, the edx Electric Heated Blanket is the most fully specified option on the site — 10 heat levels from 86°F to 107.6°F, dual zone control on the Twin and Full sizes, a 19.4ft cord, and 200 GSM flannel and Sherpa construction.
+Starting at $49.99 for the Throw size.

 Tags